lapalme/pyrealb/demos/weather/README.md

     return " ".join(res)
 ```

-The value of a temperature is indicated using the conventions of ECCC, add a qualifier `plus` when it is less or equal to 5, and `minus` when it is below 0.
-Here the method defined in `English`.
+The worth of a temperature is denoted by the rules of the ECCC.
+Append a qualifier `plus` if it is at most 5, and `minus` if it is below zero.
+Here is the approach outlined in `English`.

 ```python
     def pyrTemp(self,val):